alecruz0/challenges/README.md

-# challenges
+# Description
-Challenges that I have preformed to improve my skills
+Challenges that I have performed.